IshaanHans/JARVIS-pidog/README.md

 **PiDog AI Companion | La Trobe University | Team PiDog 1 | 2026**

-An AI-powered robotic dog built on the [SunFounder PiDog](https://github.com/sunfounder/pidog) platform.
-J.A.R.V.I.S extends the base hardware with multimodal AI — sign language translation, voice recognition, computer vision, and an adaptive personality system.
+An AI-powered robotic dog built on the [SunFounder PiDog](https://github.com/sunfounder/pidog) platform with a Raspberry Pi 5.
+J.A.R.V.I.S combines voice recognition, computer vision, natural language processing, and physical actuation to create an intelligent, interactive companion — with a headline feature of **real-time Auslan sign language translation**.

 ---